Are You Really Driving While High?

 The Study

 How did the study take place?
 Researchers evaluated participants 12 hours after they had last used cannabis.
 They compared their driving performance to a control group with no history of cannabis use.
 The result?
 No meaningful difference.
 Even though THC levels were high enough(2 ng/mL) for possible legal consequences, both groups performed similarly in driving simulator tests.
 No impairment.
-Look at other studies.

 Study Conclusions